 - Benefits and allowances for the elderly: Find out what financial help the person you’re caring for is entitled to.

-- Dealing with changing care needs: Read about what to do if your friend or relative’s circumstances have changed.
+- Dealing with changing care needs: Read about what to do if your partner, relative or friend’s circumstances have changed.

 - Types of respite care for the elderly: There are many different options if you're thinking of taking a short-term break from caring.